 The other key innovation that put OutRun in pole position at the time were the musical options.
 The arcade offered three tunes to choose from: Splash Wave, Passing Breeze, and Magical Sound shower.
 The Mega Drive version goes one better and offers an additional ditty, Step On Beat.
 The three original BGM compositions rank among some of the most memorable early video game music ever.
 I didn't go into any trendy bars along Miami's Coconut Grove in 1983, but I'm pretty certain their in-house bands would have sounded something like them.

 And that's OutRun in a nutshell.
 By the standards of today the gameplay is, if course, completely dated and superficial.
 The problem with Mega Drive OutRun is that it really wasn't up to scratch upon its release.
 Coming out three years after the Mega Drive's Japanese debut and five years out from the arcade, it was simple, bland, easy, and lacked in the lastability department.
+This was a problem shared by the franchise's various iterations.
 Other Sega arcade conversions that preceded it, such as Super Monaco GP and Super Hang-on beefed up the cartridges by adding optional career modes that provided additional levels of play.
 It's a mystery why Sega didn't do that here - a rush-release to up the software library pre-Christmas?
 Whatever the case, I paid a fiver for my complete Mega Drive copy about six months ago.
 I would have felt very cheesed off if I had forked out £39.99 for it in 1991.